Estimated Reading Time: 16 minute(s) and 39 second(s)

 So you’ve decided that you want to drive some traffic to your website without breaking the bank?
-Well, you’ve made it to the right place and not by accident either.
-We’ve used exactly the techniques detailed in this guide to bring you here.
-Read on to learn about some of our key tactics, strategies and hacks to help you easily and affordable drive traffic to your website.
+Well, you’ve made it to the right place, not by accident.
+We’ve used the techniques detailed in this guide to bring you here.
+Read on to learn about some of our key tactics, strategies, and hacks to help you easily and affordable drive traffic to your website.

-Because lets face it, your website is not a lot of use to you and your business unless you’ve got a stream of potential customers visiting it.
+Because let’s face it, your website is not of much use to you and one’s business unless you’ve got a stream of potential customers visiting it.

-We typically see business thinking about the following two steps when it comes to their online presence.
+We see businesses thinking about the following two steps regarding their online presence.

-- Start driving traffic in order to drive leads and sales.
+- Start driving traffic to drive leads and sales.

-It’s this second step that businesses will tend to struggle with as it’s hard to know where to start and what’s going to work.
-Never fear though, we’re here to share our insight on how to start driving traffic to your website in a lean and affordable way.
+It’s this second step that businesses will tend to struggle with as it’s hard to know where to start and what will work.
+Never fear, though; we’re here to share our insight on how to start driving traffic to your website in a lean and affordable way.

 Before we dive into the different ways you can drive traffic to your website, it’s important to ask yourself why.
 Why do you want people to find your website?

 At the end of the day, website traffic is a means to an end.
-You’re trying to either sell something online, drive people to your store or increase advertising revenue.
-You need to work back from your most important business goal and undertake only those tactics that will help you to achieve it.
+You’re trying to sell something online, drive people to an online store, or increase advertising revenue.
+You need to work back from the most important business goal and undertake only those tactics that will help you to achieve it.

-Blogging is one of the most powerful tools you have in order to attract people to your website.
-We’re now living in an age where content is king online and people are spending more time than ever consuming this form of content.
-You may be thinking that you’re not a writer or just don’t have time to create content but let us assure you, it can definitely be worth your while.
+Blogging is one of the most powerful tools to attract people to one’s website.
+We live in an age where content is king online, and people spend more time consuming this form of content than ever.
+You may think that you’re not a writer or just don’t have time to create content, but let us assure you, it can be worthwhile.

 Not convinced?
 Just take a look at these stats: